LiorKogan/V1/README.md

 ![V1](Pictures/Q318.png)

-Note that {1} and {2} are defined right of an 'O', hence evaluated to an empty set when the optional part has no assignment.
-Since _s_ ∪ ∅ = _s_, the pattern is valid even if Balerion froze no dragon or if it fired at no dragon.
+Note that {1} and {2} are defined right of an 'O', hence evaluated to empty sets when the optional parts have no assignments.
+Since _S_ ∪ ∅ = _S_, the pattern is valid even if Balerion froze no dragon or if it fired at no dragon.

 {3} is a property of A, but, being an aggregated multivalued expression, must be defined right of the aggregator.